Anders Andrén

 Anders Andrén (born 1952) is professor of archaeology at the Stockholm University.
 He was the holder of the Dalrymple lectureship in archaeology at the University of Glasgow in 2003 and is a member of the boards of the Danish Graduate School in Archaeology and the Nordic Graduate School in Archaeology.
+Andrén has held multiple fellowships (2009–10, Spring 2013, Fall 2013) at the Swedish Collegium for Advanced Study in Uppsala, Sweden.